-Filtering Flow “Get Items” with Filter Query
+Filtering Power Automate (Flow) “Get Items” with Filter Query

 Imagine you have a List with Budgeting Phase values – and you only want to copy some of those items to another list, based on the particular Budget Phase for each list record.
 First, you can capture that value in a Manual trigger, allowing the user to choose what records they wish to copy.
 This can be done with a Text input with a Drop Down list of options.
 The result will have this structure:

-Once the person who triggers the Flow enters this data, it will be captured in a Text field and stored for the Flow to reference it later.
+Once the person who triggers the flow enters this data, it will be captured in a Text field and stored for the flow to reference it later.

 Next, insert your “Get Items from a SharePoint List” Action, and select the list from your site.
 If your connection is already established, these should be available from the drop downs.